aiFdn/unique-uploaded-media-name/README.md

 ## I have questions to ask

-Just send an email to <mailto:sharkar@akhaura.info> .
+Just send an email to [sharkar@akhaura.info](mailto:sharkar@akhaura.info) .
 I will be happy to answer your queries.

 ## License